khaleej-vacc/documentation-site/docs/General Operating Procedures/Kuwait International Airport/02-delivery.md

 ***VFR Circuit Clearance Example***

-> **DLV Controller:** _**"9K-VFR, You are cleared right hand visual circuits, RWY33R, not above altitude 1000ft, VFR, squawk 7001"**_
+> **DLV Controller:** _**"9K-VFR, cleared right hand visual circuits, RWY33R, not above altitude 1000ft, VFR, squawk 7001"**_

 The DLV Controller **must** obtain a full and correct read back of the departure clearance.
 If they do not, then the pilot must be challenged to read back the full and correct departure clearance.

 ***Challenge Example***

 > **DLV Controller:** _**"9K-VFR, Negative.
-You are cleared, right hand visual circuits, RWY33R, not above altitude 1000ft, VFR, squawk 7001"**_
+Cleared right hand visual circuits, RWY33R, not above altitude 1000ft, VFR, squawk 7001"**_

 !!!node "Be Paitent and Assist"
     If you are required to challenge a pilot for a correct readback, readback it back clearly and slowly to ensure the pilot has opportunity to understand the information provided

-Once the pilot has correctly read back the clearance, if the pilot did not provide the Current ATIS Letter and/or QNH on initial contact, the DLV Controller will provide this to the pilot once read back has been provided.
+Once the pilot has correctly read back the clearance, if the pilot did not provide the current ATIS Letter, the DLV Controller will provide this to the pilot once read back has been provided.

-> **DLV Controller:** _**"9-FR, Read Back is correct, Information Alpha is current, QNH 1001"**_
+> **DLV Controller:** _**"9-FR, read back correct, Information Alpha is current, report ready for startup."**_

-When the aircraft reports ready for engine start up they will be transferred to the GMC Controller and it is to be assumed by the GMC Controller that the pilot has a **correct clearance and has confirmed the latest ATIS Letter and Local QNH.**
+When the pilot requests startup, ensure he has set the correct transponder code.
+If he is squawking the assigned code, switch them to GND or any facility higher.

+> **DLV Controller:** _**"9-FR, hold position, contact Kuwait Ground 121.700."**_

 !!!node "Callsign Shortening"
     After initial contact has been made and established with the aircraft, you can shorten the callsign from 9K-VFR to 9-FR, read as Niner - Foxtrot - Romeo.
 This is to reduce frequency congestion.